houghb/savvy/Data_Description.md

 -  These files are the results of the sobol sensitivity analysis.
 Each row contains:
     -  Parameter name, 1st order sensitivity index, 1st order index confidence interval, total sensitivity index, total index confidence interval
 -  There is a header with column names.
 Entries are separated by a space.

+It is trivial to create a subset of all these three data sources for unit tests.
+Individual rows from the input_parameters and results files would make good test cases for unit tests.
+Likewise, we could either use individual rows from particular analysis* files, or use a single analysis* file for unit tests of the appropriate components.